ppeiris/HOWTOs/shell_scripts/shell_scripts.md

 $ ./ScriptName arg1 arg2 arg3
 ```
 ```
-echo $0     # this will print the script name (argument zero) echo $1     # this will print the first argument given when executing the shell script echo $*      # this will print all the arguments given when  executing the script echo $@    # this will print all the argument given when executing the script echo $#    # his will print the number of argument that given to the script when it executed echo $?    # Exit numerical value of the last command ran on the shell
+echo $0     # this will print the script name with the path (argument zero) echo $(basename $0) # this will print only the file name echo $1     # this will print the first argument given when executing the shell script echo $*      # this will print all the arguments given when  executing the script echo $@    # this will print all the argument given when executing the script echo $#    # this will print the number of argument that given to the script when it executed echo $?    # display Exit numerical value of the last command ran on the shell echo $$    # print the pid of the program
 ```

 ## Variables